 Trek across volcanic alpine landscape of dramatic contrasts – steaming vents, glacial valleys, ancient lava flows, alpine vegetation and vivid crater lakes, all with stunning views.

-Be prepared for a long and challenging day out.
+Be prepared for a long and challenging day out and be rewarded with stunning vistas and experiences.

 The nearest towns are:

-Alpine environment with changeable weather conditions at all times of year.
+The track passes through an alpine environment with changeable weather conditions at all times of year.
 It is common to experience very cold temperatures, strong wind, heavy rainfall and poor visibility in summer – snow can fall at any time of year.
-Check the Tongariro National Park weather forecast before you go.

 Te Maari, Red Crater and Ngāuruhoe vents have all been active within the last 100 years – the most recent eruption occurred from Te Maari in 2012.